Skip To Content

 The Master of Science in Nursing (MSN) program is designed to prepare students to function as nurse leaders in a wide variety of practice and educational settings.
 The program is innovative in approach and design, offering students a part-time, year-round track in Family/Individual Across the Lifespan Nurse Practitioner (FNP) and Adult Gerontology Acute Care Nurse Practitioner (AGACNP) and part- and full-time tracks in Nurse Administrator and Nurse Educator tracks.
 In the nurse practitioner tracks, the curriculum encourages students to further their clinical expertise, while developing proficiency in the specialties of FNP & AGACNP.
 Graduates will be prepared to assume leadership positions in a variety of clinical practice roles and will be equipped to influence change within the healthcare delivery systems of the twenty-first century.
 The nurse administrator and nurse educator tracks foster development of nursing leadership skills that will enable graduates to assess and evaluate nursing and healthcare practice systems, educational methods, and research findings, while also equipping students to develop evidence-based practice changes in healthcare agencies or academic institutions.
 Graduates will be prepared to continue their education in doctoral programs of study.

-The MSN and Bachelor of Science in Nursing to Doctor
+The MSN and Bachelor of Science in Nursing to Doctor of Nursing Practice (BSN-DNP) FNP and AGACNP programs are approved by the Pennsylvania State Board of Nursing.

 The Cedar Crest College School of Nursing’s facilities are housed in the Hamilton Boulevard Building, a state-of-the-art facility that is one of the finest of its kind in the region.
 The 34,000 square foot building includes: three multi-media labs including a health assessment lab, a maternal and pediatric lab, and an adult health lab; a fully equipped nursing unit that simulates a hospital environment; a simulation center with 2 adjacent computerized learning mannequin laboratories and a separate control/observation room; a community health lab set up to replicate a home-care environment; convertible classrooms, and conference facilities to accommodate 300 persons.
 There is a dedicated 3,900 square foot lab area for the graduate nursing programs that includes: a simulation space featuring two high-fidelity simulation rooms, debriefing room, simulated operating room, peri-operative area, 10-bay advanced health assessment lab, student study areas and lockers for student belongings.
 The Hamilton Boulevard Building provides high speed wireless internet and also houses a computer lab for student use.
 All nursing faculty offices are located in the Hamilton Boulevard Building.